- What is an OS bootstrap?

 to notifystartup

-that the boot can proceed. - For translators before
+that the boot can proceed. - For the series of translators before

 ext2fs